Litemage/CTRE-SwerveGen-Test/docs/tutorials/XRP_Tank_Drive/tutorial_XRP tank_drive.md

 >
 > * Turn robot left and right
 > * Drive forward and back
-> * Read left stick from controller
+> * Read left joystick from controller
-> * Read right stick from controller
+> * Read right joystick from controller
 >
 > Now that we have that, let's make a chart of what our code needs to do.
 > Programmers use flow charts a lot to visualize a plan for implementing code.
 Try to write your flowchart before looking at the provided one.